Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Small cell lung cancer affects about 15% of lung cancer patients.
 Small cell lung cancer usually starts in the breathing tubes (bronchi) in the center of the chest.
 The cancer cells are small, but they usually grow very quickly and create large tumors.

 These tumors often spread rapidly (metastasize) to other parts of the body, including the brain, liver, and bone.

-At Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), our dedicated thoracic team of radiologists, pathologists, medical oncologists, surgeons and radiation oncologists work together to determine:
+At Dana-Farber Brigham Cancer Center, our dedicated thoracic team of radiologists, pathologists, medical oncologists, surgeons and radiation oncologists work together to determine: